wunderio/WunderTools/docs/Setup.md

 ## Configure WunderTools

-* Edit `conf/vagrant.yml` and change `domain_name` variable to match your local domain.
+* Edit `drupal/.lando.yml` and change `name: wunderlando` to match your project's name.
-* Edit `conf/vagrant_local.yml` and change:
-  - `name` to the name of your project
-  - `hostname` to a good hostname for your local environment (preferably replace *www* part of your production domain with *local*)
-  - `ip` to something that no other project in your company uses (increment the value by one and commit the new ip address to WunderTools repository)

 * Edit `conf/project.yml` and change the variables to something that makes sense for your project.
   - Minimally `project:name` to the name of your project